Örökrangadó: 1987-2006

 In April 2004, MTK handed Ferencváros their first defeat of the Pintér-era, as they defeated FTC 1–0.
 The game saw four red cards, as Ferencváros finished the match with 8 men, while MTK's Sándor Torghelle was also shown a red card in the 90th minute.
 A couple of weeks later Ferencváros sought revenge at home, as they defeated MTK 2–0 with a brace from Gera.

 In 2005, Ferencváros and MTK finished on equal points (56), and finished 2nd and 3rd respectively, as Debreceni VSC became the first eastern Hungarian team to win the top-flight.
 The first Örökrangadó of the season ended 2–1 to Ferencváros, in August 2004.
-MTK won the return leg 3–1, after being down 1–0 with 11 minutes to go, Gábor Bori scored a brace in just one minute to miraculously turn the game around, while Zoltán Pullák put the game to bed in the 91st minute.
+MTK won the return leg 3–1, after being down 1–0 with 11 minutes to go.
+Gábor Bori scored a brace within just one minute to miraculously turn the game around, while Zoltán Pullák put the game to bed in the 91st minute.

-In September 2005 Ferencváros scrambled a two-goal lead at Hungária Körút, despite being 2–0 up before half-time.
+In September 2005 Ferencváros scrambled a two-goal lead at Hungária körút, despite being 2–0 up before half-time.
 MTK pulled one back in the 57th minute, and eventually equalised just two minutes later.
 The game ended 2-2 and saw two penalty kicks.

 In April 2006, FTC beat MTK 1-0 thanks to a successful penalty conversion by Péter Lipcsei in the 81st minute.